The Canada Life Assurance Company™, Canada’s first life insurance company, began in 1847 in Hamilton, Ontario.

 Canada Life offers insurance and wealth management products and services to individuals, families and businesses across Canada.

-On January 1, 2020, Great-West Life, London Life and Canada life combined to become one larger company – The Canada Life Assurance Company.
+On January 1, 2020, Great-West Life, London Life and Canada Life combine to become one company – The Canada Life Assurance Company.

 Canada Life’s head office in Toronto receives the prestigious Historical Building of the Year Award from the Toronto chapter of the Building and Office Managers Association (BOMA).